Frequently Asked Questions By Topic

 - Public Health Agency of Canada

-Both the Provincial and Federal governments are providing daily updates that are streamed online from one of the many national broadcasters including CPAC, CBC, Global and CTV.
+Both the Provincial and Federal governments are providing regular updates that are streamed online from one of the many broadcasters.

 What can I do if I think I may be experiencing symptoms of COVID-19?